guibarbas/barbas-dwms/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-## Description

-Simple way to change the default wordpress sender's name and email.

 ## Installation

 This section describes how to install the plugin and get it working.